 We work closely with our customers to ensure that their voice is central to our decision making.

-2023/24 Performance figures
+Find out more2023/24 Performance figures

 Each year we provide information to the Scottish Housing Regulator on how we’re performing.
 This section summarises some of the key indicators we use to measure our performance.